Updated July 4, 2023

 Effects of Rent Control

 Let us now discuss some of the most significant effects of rent control.

 A limit on the rent rates usually forces landlords to sell their properties to the owner-occupants to continue earning the market rate for their properties.

 Once tenants settle down in rent-controlled apartments, they may refuse to move out in the future and give up the privilege, despite changes in their needs.
 This misallocation can result in huge chaos – empty-nest couples staying in family-sized apartments while young families may be crammed into small studios.

 It can lead to the decay of the rental housing inventory as many landlords may refuse to invest in the maintenance of the existing apartments as they won’t be able to recoup the investments by increasing rents.

 The tenants are the intended primary beneficiaries of the rent control regulations.
-Some of the significant benefits enjoyed by the tenants include the prevention of frequent rent increases, potentially making them decide against displacement.
-In short, rent control laws make housing affordable for low- and moderate-income people.
+Some of the significant benefits the tenants enjoy include the prevention of frequent rent increases, potentially making them decide against displacement.
+In short, it make housing affordable for low- and moderate-income people.